 Following ACF review of the State Plan and determination that it is complete, ACF awards the basic "State Family Assistance Grant" (SFAG) to the State using a formula allocation derived from funding levels under the superseded programs.
 The SFAG is a fixed amount to the State subject to reductions based on any penalties assessed.
 In addition, amounts may be adjusted on the basis of separate Federal funding of counterpart Indian Tribal programs within the State.
 States meeting the qualifying criteria may also receive supplemental grants and payments from the contingency fund.
 As long as the minimum requirements are met, States have significant flexibility in designing programs and determining eligibility requirements.
+For example, States may use grant funds to provide cash or non-cash assistance, including direct services, but may not use more than 15 percent of Federal TANF funds for administrative activities.
 While States have flexibility and discretion, there are provisions to ensure accountability for results, including requirements for data about expenditures and individuals receiving benefits under the program, and monetary penalties for failure to meet programmatic requirements such as work participation.

 The Federal TANF block grant program also has an annual cost-sharing requirement, known as maintenance-of-effort (MOE).
-If a State fails to meet the required minimum all-family or two-parent work participation rate for a Federal fiscal year (FY), then the State must spend at least 80 percent of its fiscal year historic State expenditures to provide benefits and services to eligible clientele.
+If a State fails to meet the required minimum all-family or twoparent work participation rate for a Federal fiscal year (FY), then the State must spend at least 80 percent of its fiscal year historic State expenditures to provide benefits and services to eligible clientele.
 If the State meets both minimum work participation rate requirements, then the required spending level decreases to 75 percent of its FY 1994 historic State expenditures.
 "Historic State expenditures" means the State's FY 1994 share of expenditures in the former Aid to Families with Dependent Children (AFDC), AFDC-EA (Emergency Assistance), AFDC-Related Child Care, Transitional Child Care, At-Risk Child Care and Job Opportunities and Basic Skills (JOBS) programs.
 States may not use more than 15 percent of the total amount of countable expenditures for the fiscal year for administrative activities.